 Due to the pandemic, last season the shelter operated as a ‘static model’, using a local hotel.
 This meant that the guests had their own individual bedrooms and remained in one venue for the duration of their stay with us.
 This would have not been possible without exceptional funding made available via the Homeless Winter Transformation Fund, so a huge thanks to all involved.
 It allowed us to safely keep working with the marginalised in the cold winter months.

-This winter (2022/23) we are returning to the rotating church model and we know our churches are excited about opening their doors once more.
-The shelter will run for 7 months, from October to April 2023.
+This winter (2022/23) we have returned to the rotating church model.
+The shelter is running for 7 months, from October to April 2023.

 Guests are referred to GrowTH by Tower Hamlets based referral agencies, such as day centres like Crisis Skylight, and a local GP surgery.
 As well as the wonderful support and love given by our volunteers, guests also receive resettlement help from our employed Advocate Workers, with a focus on securing more permanent accommodation.